STMiki/WorkshopFlutter/README.md

 You can start your app by running `flutter run`, or select a device by using the -d flag.

+You may need to install android studio / xCode for an emulator depending if you are on a computer or a mac.

 # First app - todo list

 Let's create our first app !

 In the current state, the demo app is a counter that increment each time you press the + button.

-**everything is explained in the code, so you may want to take a look.**
+**everything is well explained in the code, so you may want to take a look.**

 for those of you who are familiar with react state, its exactly the same, flutter rebuild the widget after a new state has been generated.